ManticoreGamesInc/platform-documentation/src/references/debris_physics.md

 ## Overview

-**Debris Physics** is an option available to certain **Static Meshes**.
+**Debris Physics** is an option available to certain [Static Meshes](../api/staticmesh.md).
 Enabling the option causes the Static Mesh to simulate realistic physics with gravity and collision.

-## Only Client Side

-Debris Physics is only available in a **Client Context**.
+Debris Physics is only available in a [Client Context](../api/contexts.md).
 The movements in a simulation are not expected to be the same across different clients.
 Therefore, Debris Physics should not be used for determining gameplay outcomes.
-Due to it's zero networking cost and smooth visual quality, Debris Physics is ideal for a variety of gameplay.
+Due to its zero networking cost and smooth visual quality, Debris Physics is ideal for a variety of gameplay.

 ## Examples